mkuthan/mkuthan.github.io/_posts/2022-09-22-software-engineering-at-google.md

 > You may choose to not change things, but you need to be capable.

-* Think about product lifecycle, how do you maintain your code for as long as it needs to keep working.
+* Think about product lifecycle, how do you keep your code for as long as it needs to keep working.
 * Code must be easy to read, easy to understand and easy to maintain.
 * Manual tasks should be scalable (linear or better) in terms of human input.
 * When did you deploy a service last time?